reanderson89/JFS_NAT_006_Activity_Bank/01-git-github-scrum/02-git-branches/README.md

 - clone the repository to your preferred directory on your computer.

+- "cd" into the repository that you just cloned.

 - open the repository in your VScode by using the `code .` command while in your repo in your terminal.
+If the command does not work please follow this [link for Windows](https://stackoverflow.com/questions/50182417/code-command-is-not-working/73137747#73137747) or [link for MacOS](https://stackoverflow.com/questions/50182417/code-command-is-not-working) to help you enable it.
+If all else fails you can just do File > Open Folder > git-branch-practice

 - Once your repo is open in VScode add an `index.html` file and use the `!` shortcut to create your starting code.